Search

 General Operating Expenses

-As we have grown, we continue increasing the visibility of our work and engagement with the media.
+As we grow, we continue increasing the visibility of our work and engagement with the media.
 To achieve established goals, we have engaged professional consultants to assist with PR and fundraising.
 Our partnerships with these consultants have produced results beyond expectations and have positioned STOP as a credible and reliable source to provide the consumer perspective on food and food safety issues.
 A trusted nonprofit, STOP is rated Gold Transparency on GuideStar.